Where to Stay in Zion National Park: Camping and Lodging

 WHERE TO STAY NEAR ZION NATIONAL PARK (5-30 MINUTES AWAY)

-No matter how enticing a stay inside Zion National Park sounds, the spaces here are limited.
-If you don’t plan your trip way in advance, you might need to look for alternative lodgings near the park.
+No matter how enticing the stay inside Zion National Park sounds, the spaces here are limited.
+If you don’t plan your trip beforehand, you may need to look for alternative lodgings near the park.

 One of the favorite places to stay near the park is the Zion Ponderosa Ranch Resort.
-This 3-star lodging place sits near the northern end of Zion National Park, about 30 minutes away down the winding roads.
+This 3-star lodging place is located near the northern end of Zion National Park, about 30 minutes down the winding roads.

-The resort itself, however, is every adventurous traveler’s dream.
-Spreading across 4,000 acres of land, the place offers great accommodations, ranging from vacational homes to rustic cabins, western style huts, and glamping tents, exceptional dining options, and adventures for all tastes and preferences.
+The resort is every adventurous traveler’s dream.
+Spreading across 4,000 acres of land, the place offers great accommodations, ranging from vacation homes to rustic cabins, western style huts, and glamping tents, exceptional dining options, and adventures for all tastes and preferences.
 The latter includes canyoneering, horse riding, zip-lining, and jeep tours among all other onsite activities.

-The best thing about the Zion Ponderosa Ranch Resort, however, is its location that allows you to stay right on the outskirts of one of the favorite national parka in Utah.
+The best thing about the Zion Ponderosa Ranch Resort, however, is its location that allows you to stay right on the outskirts of one of the favorite national parks in Utah.

-If you seek an even closer place to stay around Zion National Park, look no further than the town of Springdale.
+If you seek an even closer place to stay in the Zion National Park area, look no further than the town of Springdale.
 Set right near the South Entrance, this tourist destination offers accommodations for every budget, several restaurants, stores, and markets.
-Furthermore, with free Springdale Shuttle, you don’t need to worry about parking and getting to the main section of Zion National Park.
+Furthermore, with the free Springdale Shuttle, you don’t need to worry about parking and an alternative way of getting to the main section of Zion National Park.

 • Cable Mountain Lodge.
-Nestled outside the South Entrance to Zion National Park, the Cable Mountain Lodge offers an affordable place to stay at and thrilling adventure right at your fingertips.
-Its great location also enables you to simply walk into the park.
-No driving, no waiting for the shuttle to arrive – no problems at all.
+Nestled outside the South Entrance to Zion National Park, the Cable Mountain Lodge offers an affordable place to stay and thrilling adventures right at your doorsteps.
+The great location also enables you to simply walk into the park, no driving and no waiting for the shuttle to arrive.

 • Cliffrose Lodge.
-For a luxurious stay near Zion National Park, head over to the Cliffrose Lodge.
+For a luxurious stay near Zion National Park, book your room at the Cliffrose Lodge.
 Open all year round, the place offers pleasant lodgings that consist of rooms, suites, and villas, decorated in modern style.
-Once you enjoy the Cliffrose Lodge’s hospitality, you don’t want to look for any other places to stay near Zion National Park.
+Once you enjoy the Cliffrose Lodge’s hospitality, you don’t want to look for any other places to stay in or near Zion National Park.

 Where to stay in and near Zion National Park - Roads and Destinations

-A number of small towns surround Zion National Park, offering a range of affordable and luxurious accommodations to stay in the area.
+A number of small towns surround Zion National Park, offering a wide range of affordable and luxurious accommodations.
 Located about 15 miles (23 minutes) away, Virgin joins their ranks and provides exceptional lodgings worthy of a king.

 • Zion Wildflower Resort.
-We often associate luxurious camping with African safaris or all sorts of quaint places to temporarily reside at near Joshua Tree National Park.
-In the Zion National Park area, such a glamorous place/campground to stay is the Zion Wildflower Resort.
+We often associate luxurious camping with African safaris or all sorts of quaint places near Joshua Tree National Park.
+In the Zion National Park area, such a glamorous place/campground is the Zion Wildflower Resort.
 Featuring luxurious tents and bungalows, bonfires at night, and plenty of outdoor activities, the resort wins you over at once.

 Hurricane kills two birds with one stone, providing lodgings for visitors of both Zion National Park and Vermilion Cliffs National Monument, Arizona.
 While Zion nestles just 30 minutes away, the latter sits approximately 1 hour 40 minutes away from the town.